Deformable Medical Image Registration with KAN-based Implicit Neural Representations: Introduction

 where $\phi_{q,p}: [0,1] \to \mathbb{R}$ and $\Phi_q: \mathbb{R} \to \mathbb{R}$ are continuous univariate functions.

-The authors of \citep{liu2024kan} introduced shallow and deep Kolmogorov-Arnold Networks (KANs) based on (\ref{eq6}), where each $\phi_{q,p}$ is implemented as spline-based univariate functions.
+The authors of \citep{liu2024kan} introduced shallow and deep Kolmogorov--Arnold Networks (KANs) based on (\ref{eq6}), where each $\phi_{q,p}$ is implemented as spline-based univariate functions.
 While theoretically universal, shallow KANs with limited basis functions face convergence issues.
 Deep KAN architectures with multiple layers address this issue.

-Recent work has explored KANs as INRs across domains: \citep{mehrabian2024implicit} first adapted KAN layers for standard INR tasks (image fitting, occupancy volumes), while \citep{li2025representing} developed Fourier-KAN for neural sound fields.
+Recent work has explored KANs as INRs across domains, including the adaptation of KAN layers for standard INR tasks (image fitting and occupancy volumes) and the development of Fourier-KAN for representing neural sound fields \citep{mehrabian2024implicit, li2025representing}.
 Several studies \citep{Liu2024KAN2, faroughi2025neural} have demonstrated that KANs outperform MLPs in accurately approximating functions of a physical or mathematical nature, like special functions or solutions to partial differential equations.
-Image registration can be formulated as finding the solution to an Euler-Lagrange system of a specific target functional \citep{drozdov2024fnoreg}, providing strong justification for using KANs in this context.
+Image registration can be formulated as finding the solution to a Euler--Lagrange system of a specific target functional \citep{drozdov2024fnoreg}, providing strong justification for using KANs in this context.